kumarallamraju/hpc/eda-poc.md

     az sig image-version create -g $RESOURCE_GROUP --gallery-name MyGallery --gallery-image-definition centosimagedef --gallery-image-version 1.0.0 --managed-image {resource-id of your generalized image} --target-regions $REGION=1=standard_lrs --target-region-encryption MyDiskEncryptionSet --no-wait

 #### Azure CycleCloud
 Provision a CycleCloud from Azure Marketplace.
-Pick the latest version.
+Choose the latest version.
 You can create a VM without a public IP so that this VM is not exposed to public internet.
+Alternatively you can peer this VNet to an existing VNet that's connected to your VPN or Express Route.
+This allows you to access this VM from your on-premise network.

 Follow the steps below to provision a CycleCloud VM